-Graduate students in psychology, marriage and family therapy, clinical mental health or related counseling program may apply to be a practicum student-therapist at our Counseling Center.
-As a practicum student, you will have the opportunity to provide individual therapy, co-facilitate group therapy, and outreach opportunities for University of Redlands students in a multidisciplinary environment.
+Graduate students in psychology, marriage and family therapy, clinical mental health or related counseling programs may apply to be a practicum student-therapist at our Counseling Center.
+As a practicum student, you will have the opportunity to provide individual therapy, co-facilitate group therapy, and participate in outreach opportunities for University of Redlands students in a multidisciplinary environment.

-Fifteen to twenty hours per week commitment is required for approximately 31 weeks during the academic year from September through May.
-Working one evening is requested.
+A fifteen to twenty hour per week commitment is required for approximately 31 weeks during the academic year from September through May.
+Working one evening per week is required.
 Attendance at a two-hour group supervision/training seminar is required; specific day and time will be determined based on practicum students’ availability.

 Monday through Thursday 8:00am to 9:00pm; Friday 8:00am to 5:00pm.